 Independence has identified an inferred resource on the 3Ts project on the Nechako Plateau in British Columbia and has assembled a significant land position in several districts in the Yukon.
-Management anticipates an active field season during fiscal 2012.
+Management anticipates an active field season during fiscal 2012 on the 3Ts project and on several of the Yukon properties.
 The proposed work plans include geologic mapping, soil sampling and trenching directed at identifying drill targets on recently-acquired properties, together with additional drilling on the Company's more advanced exploration projects.